-The Star logo is clearly defined and identified.
+The Star-S logo is clearly defined and identified.
 Although poorly embossed marks could be confused with other "star" logos, in general, the identification is easy, and date codes are well defined.
-Some of the earlier marks, however, are not so clearly established.
+Some of the earlier marks, however, are less clearly established, and Southern was certainly experimenting with logos during the 1923-1926 period, trying out a variety of logos.

-Since both Southern Glass and other companies used some of the same marks. there is great potential for confusion.
+Since both Southern Glass and other companies used some of the same marks, there is great potential for confusion.
 The Chicago Glass Mfg.
 Co.
 (1883-ca. 1891) used a similar Diamond-S mark.
-The Swindell Brothers (Baltimore, 1879-1959) are credited with using the Circle-S mark from ca. 1920 to 1959.
-The S.G.Co. mark was used by at least the Southern Glass Co., Louisville, Kentucky (1877-ca. 1879), the Seattle Glass Co., Renton, Washington (1905-1907), the Severn Glass Co., Annapolis, Maryland (1898-1902), and the Sydenham Glass Company, Wallaceburg, Ontario, although the latter company added the letter "W"-presumably for Wallaceburg.
-In addition, it is likely that two other, currently unidentified companies used the logo on packers' ware (or medicinal bottles) and on flasks.
+The Swindell Brothers (Baltimore, 1879-1959) are credited with using the Circle-S mark from ca. 1920 to 1959 and the Diamond-S. The S.G.Co. mark was used by at least the Southern Glass Co., Louisville, Kentucky (1877-ca. 1879), the Seattle Glass Co., Renton, Washington (1905-1907), the Severn Glass Co., Annapolis, Maryland (1898-1901), and the Sydenham Glass Company, Wallaceburg, Ontario, although the latter company added the letter "W" - presumably for Wallaceburg.
+See the sections on these other companies and on the "S" marks on packers and flasks for more discussion.

 Three tests will help alleviate the probability of misidentification.
 The first is context, both archaeological and in the bottle design.
-Southern Glass used the Circle-S mark only during ca. 1919-1920 and used the Diamond-S mark from ca. 1920 to ca. 1924 on both mouth-blown and machine-made bottles.
+Southern Glass used the Circle-S mark only during ca. 1919-1920 and used the Diamond-S mark from ca. 1920 to ca. 1925 on both mouth-blown and machine-made bottles.
 Chicago Glass used the Diamond-S logo earlier, in late-19th century contexts that rule out Southern.
-Similarly, the Swindells continued to use the Circle-S mark until the 1950s, so contexts after ca. 1925 can only indicate Swindell usage.
+Similarly, The Swindells continued to use the Circle-S mark until the 1950s, so contexts after ca. 1925 can only indicate Swindell usage.
 It is further likely that bottles found in eastern contexts were made by Swindell, while western bottles were manufactured by Southern Glass.
-Flasks marked "S.G.Co" were mostly made too early for Southern, but some of the packer/ medicinal bottles were made during the time Southern was in business.
+Flasks marked "S.G.Co" were mostly made too early for Southern, but some of the packer/medicinal bottles were made during the time Southern was in business.

 Second, the shape of the "S" may help in the determination.
-Miller concluded that a specific configuration of the letter was used in Circle-S, Diamond-S, and /S/ G/Co/ (parallelogram) logos on Arizona soda bottles.
+Miller concluded that a specific configuration of the letter was used in Circle-S, Diamond-S, and /S/G/Co/ (parallelogram) logos on Arizona soda bottles.
 This "S" may or may not appear on all Southern bottles.
-A specific mold maker, for example, may have only created moulds for soda bottles.
+A specific mold maker, for example, may have only created molds for soda bottles.
 It is possible that other "S" configurations may be found on Southern bottles, but it is unlikely that the specific shape would be found on those from Swindell or Chicago Glass.

 Unfortunately, we do not have a good set of examples to test.
-Future research in this area should concentrate on locating a good sample of both Diamond-S logos and comparing the "S" in the center.
+Future research in this area should concentrate on locating a good sample of Diamond-S logos and comparing the "S" in the center.
 Another avenue of research that is not presently available is a study of the shapes of the diamonds.
-Our limited sample suggests that Southern diamonds were horizontally elongated, and those used by Chicago Glass were either compact (i.e., a square revolved 45 degrees) or slightly elongated (Figure 14).
-Clint (e.g. 1976:169-170) illustrated Diamond-S marks, almost certainly used by Chicago Glass, that were not elongated.
-These were found only on mouth-blown, screw-top flasks.
+Our limited sample suggests that Southern diamonds were horizontally elongated, those used by Chicago Glass were either compact (i.e., a square revolved 45 degrees) or slightly elongated (Figure 21).
+Clint (e.g. 1976:169-170)